ghitchens/nerves_networking/README.md

 Ethernet
 ========

+# NOT READY YET!

-Manages ethernet on [Nerves](http://nerves-project.org) based embedded systems, with optional [Celluose](http://cellulose.io) integration.
+A [Nerves](http://nerves-project.org) module to handle ethernet on embedded systems.

 ### Features